The Berzerker: Beginnings and the first album (1995–2000)

-The Berzerker gained the attention of worldwide metal audiences through remixes of songs by death metal bands Deicide and Morbid Angel.
-They did this by remixing the song with the screams of mentally ill patients with their good friends Stalaggh.
-Earache signed the act, then consisting only of Luke Kenny as a one-man DJ/programmer.
-Kenny had previously been a drummer in various Melbourne bands, including an early death metal group called Mystic Insight, but after suffering injuries in a motor vehicle accident which involved twenty 18-wheeler trucks, was forced to give up playing.
-Earache Records' website suggests that the album was supposed to be recorded at Devin Townsend's Vancouver studio with contributions from well-known metal artists David Vincent (Morbid Angel), Kevin Sharp (Brutal Truth, Damaged), Dan Lilker (Brutal Truth, Nuclear Assault), and Jed Simon (Strapping Young Lad, Zimmers Hole) until they were all injured in a mysterious event.
-After disagreements and financial issues, Kenny returned to Australia and worked with friend Sam Bean, who recorded guitar parts, as well as backing vocals.
-Also enlisted was another Sam contributing backing vocals, dubbed "Toby" due to Bean's seniority.
-Guitarists Jason and Ed Lacey from local metal band The Wolves were also recruited, and after a lengthy recording session, the band's first album, The Berzerker, was released.
-The album received wide praise in underground metal magazines, and the band was compared to Napalm Death and Strapping Young Lad.
-The band's masks and live performances earned them further publicity.
-Videos for the songs Reality and Forever were released, but were rarely aired on MTV and other mainstream outlets.
+The Berzerker gained the attention of metal audiences through remixes of songs by death metal bands Deicide and Morbid Angel.
+They remixed the song with the screams of mentally ill patients with their friends Stalaggh.
+Earache signed the act, then consisting of Luke Kenny as a one-man DJ/programmer.
+Kenny had been a drummer in various Melbourne bands, including an early death metal group called Mystic Insight, but after suffering injuries in a motor vehicle accident that involved twenty 18-wheeler trucks, he gave up playing.
+Earache Records' website suggests that the album was supposed to be recorded at Devin Townsend's Vancouver studio with contributions from David Vincent (Morbid Angel), Kevin Sharp (Brutal Truth, Damaged), Dan Lilker (Brutal Truth, Nuclear Assault), and Jed Simon (Strapping Young Lad, Zimmers Hole) until they were all injured in a mysterious event.
+After disagreements and financial issues, Kenny returned to Australia and worked with Sam Bean, who recorded guitar parts as well as backing vocals.
+Also enlisted was a different Sam contributing backing vocals, dubbed "Toby" due to Bean's seniority.
+Guitarists Jason and Ed Lacey from local metal band The Wolves were recruited, and after a lengthy recording session, the band's first album, The Berzerker, was released.
+The album received praise in underground metal magazines, and the band was compared to Napalm Death and Strapping Young Lad.
+The band's masks and live performances earned them more publicity.
+Videos for the songs "Reality" and "Forever" were released, but were rarely aired on MTV and other mainstream outlets.
 MTV refused after they received threats for "heads to roll."